Offered as a major (B.A. or B.S.) and a minor

 Combine theory and observation

-The program is designed to expose you to the theoretical and empirical foundations of psychology, as well as the applications of established principles to behavior change.
+Our program is designed to expose you to the theoretical and empirical foundations of psychology, as well as the applications of established principles to behavior change.

 You will apply the major research methods used in psychology to answer questions and be able to interpret and evaluate the results and conclusions derived through these methods.
+Our faculty encourages students to become actively engaged in the learning process.

 Offered as a major (B.A. or B.S.) and a minor.